🌐 Network Fix

 Reconnect to Your Network

-Your device may have lost connection with the router.
+Your device may have lost connection to the gateway.

 • Disconnect from Wi-Fi